Jonny-exe/binary-fractions/binary_fractions/README.md

 Computes the representation as a string in twos-complement.

-This is a method returning a string of class TwosComplement.
+This is a method returning a string of class `TwosComplement`.

-See 'TwosComplement' class for more details on twos-complement format.
+See `TwosComplement` class for more details on twos-complement format.

 **Examples**: